cps-1/helm-charts/README.md

 helm show values cps1/cps1-platform
 ```

-The two required values that must be set are `hostname` and `enableTLS`.
+The two required values that must be set are `hostname` and `clusterIssuer`.

-The `hostname` value must be a valid FQDN.
+- The `hostname` value must be a valid FQDN.

-The `enableTLS` value must be `true`, and requires CertManager installed on your cluster.
+- The `clusterIssuer` value must be `true`, and requires CertManager installed on your cluster.

-You must

-For a working setup, a valid domain name is required.

 ```
 helm install -n cps1 cps1-platform cps1/cps1-platform --set config.hostname=<your_domain> \
-   --set enableTLS=true --set clusterIssuer=letsencrypt-prod
+   --set clusterIssuer=<your_cluster_issuer>
 ```

+The chart creates two LoadBalancers, make shure the External IPs given to the load balancer are the ones that the hostname is configured on your DNS.

 ## Step 3: Install packages, resources and templates